-Myers then won a Just Move grant to bring exercise and fitness education to classrooms.
-Tammi Hanak, also an AFT member, created a deck of “exercise cards,” each depicting a Bower Hill educator modeling a fitness move.
+Myers then won a Just Move grant from the Active Schools Acceleration Project to bring exercise and fitness education to classrooms.
+Speech pathologist Tammi Hanak, also an AFT member, created a deck of "exercise cards," each depicting a Bower Hill educator modeling a fitness move.
 Hanak led assemblies teaching the moves to students.
-Seeing her energy, Myers asked Hanak to join her as co-chair of the wellness committee.
-Their first foray was to a conference on childhood obesity, which opened their eyes to a whole-school strategy for nutrition awareness: a kids’ cooking show.
+Seeing her energy and impact, Myers asked Hanak to join her as co-chair of the wellness committee.
+Their first foray was to a conference on childhood obesity, which opened their eyes to a whole-school strategy for nutrition awareness: a kids' cooking show.

-Hanak spent the summer thinking about how to build on the program’s success.
-In 2014-15, the team coordinated with educators to align the show’s content with the curriculum; hosted several episodes on location, such as at a supermarket and apple orchard; featured the local fire chief to discuss kitchen safety; and showcased the school garden.
+Hanak spent the summer thinking about how the program could build on its success.
+In 2014-15, the team cranked up its activities, coordinating with educators to align the show's content with the curriculum; hosting several episodes on location, such as at a supermarket and apple orchard; featuring the local fire chief to discuss kitchen safety; and showcasing the school garden.

 In a 10-question survey completed by several hundred families, parents overwhelmingly reported that Snack Scene has heightened their children's interest in healthy food.
 Further, they credit the program with changing the actual behavior of kids—and families.
 Most students ask parents to obtain featured foods so they can make the recipes they've seen.

 One parent recounted that her daughter "now explains to us about the foods we are eating and their nutritional value.
 She does at least try more new foods and is excited when she makes a healthy choice."
 Another confided, "Mom has increased her own knowledge on nutrition."
 A PTA member wrote: "My kids were like, 'Wait till you see what I can do with this banana!'"